RV Air Conditioner Repair and Troubleshooting Guide

 3. It runs but isn’t blowing cold air

-Important: Before performing any repairs on your A/C unit, be sure to turn the unit off and disconnect it from the power source to avoid electrical shock.
+Important: Before performing any repairs on your AC unit, be sure to turn the unit off and disconnect it from the power source to avoid electrical shock.

 RV Air Conditioner Won’t Turn On